rust-lang/rust-project-goals/src/2024h2/user-wide-cache.md

 A build cache can be populated with pre-built packages and react to the unique circumstances of the user.

+### Why not sccache?

+Tools like sccache try to infer inputs for hashing a cache key from command-line arguments.
+This has us reusing the extra knowledge Cargo has to get more accurate cache key generation.

 ### If this is limited to immutable, idempotent packages, is this worth it?

 In short, yes.